Our online courses are designed to accommodate all students’ circumstances without sacrificing quality instruction or

 Currently, our online courses are limited to mostly entry-level core courses.
 However, when possible we offer upper-level courses as online instruction in the Summer Terms, and we hope to offer more core major courses in the future as we aim to accommodate students’ needs.
-Below is a list of on-line courses that our department offers regularly.
+Below is a list of online courses that our department offers regularly.

 SOCI 203 – General Sociology [On-Line] (3 cr): This course introduces the student to the concepts and theories that pertain to social relationships and social organization.
 The course covers topics that range from micro interpersonal relationships to macro social structures.
 The course is a prerequisite for all other courses in sociology and/or social welfare.
 Not recommended for freshmen.